 Texas Insurance Code, Section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
 Section 1575.203 establishes the active employee's rate which is 0.65% of pay.
 Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75% of the salary of each active employee of the public or charter school.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
-The following table shows contributions to the TRS-Care plan by type of contributor which were reported for the district by TRS for the measurement year.
-These were included in the calculation of the district's proportionate share of the net TRS-Care liability.
+The following table shows contributions to the TRS-Care plan by type of contributor as reported for the district by TRS for the TRS measurement year.
+The district and member contributions reported are included in the calculation of the district's proportionate share of the Net TRS-Care liability for the measurement period.

 Contribution Rates

-2022 2023
+2025 2024

 Active Employee 0.65% 0.65%

 Non-Employer Contributing Entity (State) 1.25% 1.25%

 Employers 0.75% 0.75%

 Federal/private Funding Remitted by 1.25% 1.25%

 Employers

-District's Measurement Year Employer Contributions \$ 98,356

-District's Measurement Year Member Contributions \$ 31,534

-District's Measurement Year NECE On-Behalf \$ 119,979
+District's Measurement Year Employer Contributions \$ 234,569 District's Measurement Year Member Contributions \$ 75,029 District's Measurement Year NECE (State) Contributions \$ 283,044

-Contributions